apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/SDKSupport/IntegrateWithZephyr.md

 ```

 After setting the target triple, some additional additional Swift compiler flags need to be defined.
-Please note that the `-mfloat-abi=soft` flag may need to change to `-mfloat-abi=hard` for ARM CPUs
-that support hard-float, such as the Cortex-M4F and Cortex-M7.
-This and the `-fshort-enums` flags
-should not be required for non-ARM architectures such as Intel and RISC-V.

 ```cmake
 # Set global Swift compiler flags